 Munich is the capital of Bavaria and which is well known for annual Oktoberfest beer festival, art museums and Nymphenburg Palace.
-In this post I am talking about Top sights in Bavaria state apart from Munich.
+In this post, I am talking about Top sights in Bavaria state apart from Munich.
 For Munich, I would be writing another post.

 Top Sights in Bavaria Germany –

 Garmisch is also a ski resort town, famous for skiing, ice-skating, hiking and snowboarding.
 Garmisch hosted 1936’s winter OLYMPICS GAMES which makes this places famous for winter sports lovers.
 Garmisch is a destination for both adventure lovers and nature lovers.
-Garmisch is located to south of Munich at an hour drive.
+Garmisch is located to the south of Munich at an hour drive.

-Famous CASTLES Tour in Bavaria – The most famous Neuschwanstein Castle is a gem of Bavaria.
+Famous Castles Tour in Bavaria – The most famous Neuschwanstein Castle is a gem of Bavaria.
 It is also called fairy-tale castle in Fussen town of Bavaria.
 This castle is designed by King Ludwig II as a dream castle with help of theater set designer.
-Walt Disney logo is derived from this castle which can be seen in their movies and their theme park’s (DISNEYLAND) entrance.
+Walt Disney logo is derived from this castle which can be seen in their movies and their theme park’s (Disneyland) entrance.
 The castle shown in Sleeping – Beauty movie has been adapted from this castle.

 This castle is located in Fussen – a small and romantic, south-west Bavarian town.
-It was built in 19th century and this castle is one of the most visited castles in the world.
-Scenic views of Hohenschwangau valley can be enjoyed from top of castle.
+It was built in the 19th century and this castle is one of the most visited castles in the world.
+Scenic views of Hohenschwangau valley can be enjoyed from the top of the castle.
 Purchase tickets online as there is always a huge rush/crowd on ticket counters.
 Read more details and tips on Neuschwanstein castle.

 How to reach this castle – There are two ways to reach this castle either by hiking through mountains or by horse carts.
-Even for horse carts there are huge Q’s.
-Better to go during weekdays and start early in morning because sometimes it takes hours and hours to get into horse cart.
+Even for horse carts, there are huge Q’s.
+Better to go during weekdays and start early in the morning because sometimes it takes hours and hours to get into horse cart.

 From top stunning views can be enjoyed and this place is always full of snow even in summers too.
 Zugspitze is famous for skiing, glacier walking, snowboarding and other winter sports/adventure fun.
 Professional skiers come to this place for many tournaments and other events.
-There is also well heated restaurant with 360 degrees panoramic views of Zugspitze for getting up fueled or charging up.
+There is also well-heated restaurant with 360 degrees panoramic views of Zugspitze for getting up fueled or charging up.

-STAY IN GERMAN STYLED HOUSES AT MOUNTAINOUS BAVARIAN TOWNS – Garmisch, Mittenwald, Klais, Fussen are some famous scenic towns of Bavaria where you can enjoy typical German style stay.
+STAY IN GERMAN STYLED HOUSES AT MOUNTAINOUS Bavarian TOWNS – Garmisch, Mittenwald, Klais, Fussen are some famous scenic towns of Bavaria where you can enjoy typical German style stay.
 These half-timbered houses located on cobbled streets, surrounded by snow clad rolling hills.
-Enjoy fresh mountain air, Alpine meadows, beautiful panoramic views and German hospitality.
+Enjoy fresh mountain air, Alpine Meadows, beautiful panoramic views and German hospitality.

 Garmisch – 90 km from Munich